When to Use 1D, 2D, and 3D Tolerance Stack Up Analysis?

 More commonly 3D tolerance analysis works best as a validation tool to check for fit-related failure modes that would not be easily found with 1D or 2D analysis.
 You usually do a 3D tolerance validation near the end of detailed CAD modeling.
 You can spot and resolve problems before building a physical prototype and going through the expense of testing.
 Because of the complexity of working in 3D, usually any changes made to GD&T values are relatively minor compared to those made at a conceptual 2D level.
 For this validation case, a 3D CAD model can be exported to a dedicated 3D tolerance analysis software program that does the checks for fit-related issues.

-In practice, we at Enventive find that our users will typically start with 2D functional tolerance analysis modeling and then use the results as a starting point for their 3D CAD models.
-Frequently the 2D modeling will be completed before 3D CAD begins while other times 2D and 3D will be run concurrently, in parallel, during most of the 3D CAD design cycle.
+In practice, we at Enventive find that our users will often start with 2D functional tolerance analysis modeling and then use the results at the beginning and during their as a starting point for their 3D CAD models.
+Frequently the 2D tolerance analysis will be completed before 3D CAD begins while other times 2D analysis and 3D will be run concurrently, in parallel, during most of the 3D CAD design cycle.

 Once a 3D CAD model is at or near its final version, a tolerance analysis can be run for validation with either a 2D or 3D tool.
 Again, for more complex mechanisms a 3D tolerancing validation may be the best choice.